Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Abstract

-We hypothesize that SDRs can be effectively learned from both historic and present kernel execution data, and that incorporating these learned relations into fuzzing can substantially improve seed validity and diversity.
-To validate this, we propose an approach that utilizes the N-gram model to mine SDRs from the Dongting dataset—one of the largest Linux kernel execution datasets available—as well as from execution traces collected on the fly during fuzzing.
-The resulting model is used to continuously augment the Choice Table of Syzkaller to improve its seed generation.
-This augmentation demonstrably increases the Shannon Entropy of the Choice Table throughout fuzzing, reflecting more empirically-grounded choices in expanding syscall sequences into valid and diverse seeds.
-In addition, we introduce a Random Walk strategy that instructs Syzkaller to construct seeds in a bidirectional manner to further diversify the generated seeds.
+We propose leveraging an N-gram model to learn SDRs from both kernel execution history and ongoing fuzzing results.
+This enables the fuzzer to capture dependencies in similar kernel versions while adapting to target-specific behaviors, thereby improving the validity of generated seeds.
+Additionally, we introduce a bidirectional Random Walk strategy to enhance the diversity of generated seeds.

-We implement our approach in a prototype, \textit{Psyzkaller}, built on top of Syzkaller.
-Experiments on three representative Linux kernel versions show that Psyzkaller improves Syzkaller’s code coverage by 4.6\%–7.0\% in 48-hour fuzzing, while triggering 110.4\%–187.2\% more crashes.
-The advantage of Psyzkaller was maximized when equal weights were given to SDRs learned from both normal execution traces and crash-inducing traces.
-Moreover, our investigation shows that Psyzkaller discovered eight previously unknown kernel vulnerabilities, compared to only one found by Syzkaller.
+We implement this approach in a prototype, Psyzkaller, on top of Syzkaller.
+Experiments show that, trained with the large-scale DongTing dataset and continuously updated with ongoing fuzzing results, Psyzkaller improves Syzkaller’s code coverage by 4.6\%–7.0\%, triggers 110.4\%–187.2\% more crashes, and discovers eight previously unknown kernel vulnerabilities.
+Furthermore, Psyzkaller outperforms state-of-the-art fuzzers such as ACTOR and SyzDescribe in both coverage and crashes.